How to Build a Simple French-Style Dinner Routine

 Not hovering at the stove.
 Not eating in shifts.
 Not standing at the counter while finishing one last thing.

-Sitting down at the same time signals that the day is changing gears, and it’s time to spend quality time together.
+Sitting down at the same time signals that the day is winding down, and that dinner is worth stopping for.

 Why This French-Style Dinner Routine Works on a Weeknight